MENU

 Where can you watch this all happen?
 I let you know in this post.

-There are three places that may grab you access to see this incredible event in person.
-One of the most consistent locations over the last view years to see the bighorn sheep battles and mating is located outside the park, near Yellowstone Hot Springs off of Highway 89.
+Three places may grant you access to see this incredible event in person.
+One of the most consistent locations over the last few years to see the bighorn sheep battles and mating is located outside the park, near Yellowstone Hot Springs off of Highway 89.
 Right now, the absolute best place to see bighorn sheep battling and mating is on the other side of the bridge crossing the Yellowstone River.
-As of late-November of 2022, the sheep are congregating in large numbers near the dirt road and have been battling and mating pretty right next to cars.
+Around late November, the sheep are congregating in large numbers near the dirt road and have been battling and mating pretty right next to cars.
 Be aware that the rams will battle and do not care if your car is nearby.
-Just a few days ago, I had two rams fighting 30 feet away from the car and quickly had to move when one ram attacked another and pushed it within inches of the vehicle.
+Every year, I have had rams fighting 30 feet away from the car and quickly had to move when one ram attacked another and pushed it within inches of the vehicle.
 Definitely stay in your car and keep it on and ready to move so you don’t suffer some serious damage by aggressive bighorn sheep.
 Also, if you do head here to watch the sheep, please pull off the road and be aware of people driving back and forth.
 There are residents in this area who need to get by.

 Another time-tested location is found on the cliffs between Mammoth Hot Springs and Gardiner, Montana.
-Before the June 2022 floods, the roadway between mammoth and Gardiner went right along the cliff, giving a great glimpse at bighorn sheep habitat.
+Before the June 2022 floods, the roadway between Mammoth and Gardiner went right along the cliff, giving a great glimpse at the bighorn sheep habitat.
 Today, and probably forever, the road is closed to vehicles.
-However, those up for an adventure can make their way along the washed out road and boot path to the cliffs to potentially witness the event on foot.
+However, those up for an adventure can make their way along the washed-out road and boot path to the cliffs to potentially witness the event on foot.
 If you do decide to attempt this, there are two main things to know.
-First, the road is not groomed or maintained and there are sections that may be slippery or potentially dangerous, proceed with caution at your own risk.
-This is not an adventure for everyone and should only be visited by those who are used to traveling in snow and ice on less than ideal conditions.
+First, the road is not groomed or maintained and some sections may be slippery or potentially dangerous, proceed with caution at your own risk.
+This is not an adventure for everyone and should only be visited by those who are used to traveling in snow and ice in less-than-ideal conditions.
 Second, if you do see bighorn sheep in this area, stay very far away.
 While the viewing distance is 25 yards, the bighorn sheep are aggressive and fast and can quickly close that distance in a matter of seconds when battling or chasing away other males.
 I recommend staying at least 100 yards away at all times.
 If they move toward you, move away from them.

 One last thing.